ZechB7/Pantry-Inventory-and-calorie-Info/README.md

   <img src="Assets/images/Instruction03.png" alt="image of recipe details"/>
 </p>

 5. From the results page, you also have an option to make a new search, using the search bar in the top left.
+Use the enter key to search.
 <p align="left">
   <img src="Assets/images/Instruction04.png" alt="image of search bar location on results page"/>
 </p>